-2018 - Pembroke Welsh Corgis were ranked #13 for Most Popular AKC Dog Breed
+2020 - Pembroke Welsh Corgis are ranked #10 for Most Popular AKC Dog Breed

 The Pembroke Welsh Corgi has a shoulder height of 25-30 cm (10-12 in) and weighs up to 15 kg (30 lbs); it is almost twice as long as it is tall.
 The Pembroke Welsh Corgi has a flat skull and large, high-set, erect, rounded ears.
 Pembroke Welsh Corgis have a docked or natural bob tail; the natural bob tail is coming more into fashion as some countries ban the practice of docking.
 The Pembroke Welsh Corgi is distinguished from the Cardigan Welsh Corgi by its smaller size, absence of a long tail, and generally more fox-like appearance.

 The Pembroke Welsh Corgi has a long, thick, water-resistant outer coat consisting of hard straight hairs, and a short undercoat.
 It can be red, sable, fawn, or black and tan, all with possible white markings on the legs, chest, muzzle, or blaze (vertical line between the eyes).
 White should not exceed 30 percent of the coat.
 The Pembroke Welsh Corgi may also have a ‘fairy saddle’ of hair on the shoulders pointing in a different direction to the rest of the coat.

 Height:10 inches to 1 foot tall at the shoulder

 The Pembroke Welsh Corgi is an energetic dog that bonds quickly with its family.
 It is brave, intelligent, alert, and self-confident.
 The Pembroke Welsh Corgi is slightly less aggressive and less boisterous than the Cardigan Welsh Corgi.
 It barks occasionally and makes a good watchdog.